hamiehg/aws-devops-agent-databases/README.md

-# AWS DevOps Agent for AWS Databases
+# Database Incident Investigation with AWS DevOps Agent

 Automatically detect, investigate, and diagnose in-database failures on Amazon Aurora PostgreSQL using AWS DevOps Agent with custom MCP servers — where CloudWatch metrics stay green and only live SQL introspection reveals the root cause.